Zeephdek/wificonnect/readme.md

 This is basically a script to automatically connect to a specified wifi network, activated using a macro.

-The macro is enabled by Autohotkey, with the actual connection script run in Python.
+The macro uses Autohotkey, with the actual connection script run in Python.

 https://www.hanselman.com/blog/how-to-connect-to-a-wireless-wifi-network-from-the-command-line-in-windows-7